Public Comment or Complaint

-Should the complainant pursue all avenues of resolution within the University as outlined above, the Commission on Accreditation in Physical Therapy Education (CAPTE) has a mechanism to consider formal complaints about physical therapy education programs (PT or PTA) that allege a program is not in compliance with one or more of CAPTE's Evaluative Criteria or has violated any of CAPTE's expectations related to academic integrity.
+Should the complainant pursue all avenues of resolution within the University as outline above, the Commission on Accreditation in Physical Therapy Education (CAPTE) has a mechanism to consider formal complaints about physical therapist education programs that allege a program is not in compliance with one or more of CAPTE's Standards or has violated any of CAPTE's expectations related to academic integrity.
 CAPTE will consider two types of complaints: those that involve situations subject to institutional due process policies and procedures and those that involve situations not subject to due process procedures.

 If the complainant is involved with an institution/program grievance subject to due process and procedure, CAPTE requires that the process be completed prior to initiating CAPTE's formal complaint process, unless the complaint includes an allegation that the institution/program process has not been handled in a timely manner as defined in the institution/program policy, in which case CAPTE will consider the complaint prior to completion of the grievance process.
 Evidence of completion of the institutional process or of the untimely handling of such must be included in the complaint materials.

-However, CAPTE will not consider complaints that fall outside its jurisdiction/authority as expressed in the Evaluative Criteria (http://www.capteonline.org/AccreditationHandbook/) nor outside of CAPTE’s expectations related to the academic integrity.
+However, CAPTE will not consider complaints that fall outside its jurisdiction/authority as expressed in the Standards and Required Elements for Accreditation of Physical Therapist Education Programs (http://www.capteonline.org/AccreditationHandbook/) nor outside of CAPTE’s expectations related to the academic integrity.
 When appropriate, complainants will be referred to other organizations to pursue their concern(s).

 In order for CAPTE to consider a formal complaint, several conditions must be met:

-- The complaint must be specifically linked to the relevant Evaluative Criteria (PT or PTA) or to the integrity statements.
+- The complaint must be specifically linked to the relevant Standard or to the integrity statements.

 - The complainant must have exhausted all remedies available through the institution, if appropriate.